 Good Effects of Video Games on Children's Mental Health

-Video games can have positive effects on children's mental health, such as improved problem-solving skills and increased self-confidence.
+some video games for kids can have positive effects on children's mental health, such as improved problem-solving skills and increased self-confidence.
 Playing video games allows children to practice making decisions and taking risks in a virtual environment which can help them develop their decision-making skills in real life.
 Additionally, video game players may feel more confident when competing against others or tackling difficult tasks within the game, as they have had the experience of succeeding at similar challenges before.

 Bad Effects of Video Games on Children's Mental Health